 My Discoveries & Thoughts

-I AM like a human spectrometer!
-I constantly perceive subtle changes in the colour spectrum in the atmosphere.
+I perceive light differently I constantly perceive subtle changes in the colour spectrum in the atmosphere.
 For instance just looking at the sky I can perceive when there is an increase in violet light or decrease in red light.
-I have tested my observations with my spectrometer readings and they have been correct.
+I have been testing my observations with my spectrometer readings, and I find that how I perceive the light does not always tally with what my spectrometer picks up.

 (incidentally my colour sensitivity is so extreme that I can’t look at the intensity of a colour spectrum so my husband removed the colour and sent me a black and white line graph for my observation.)

-SOLUTION I live by the light meaning that from when I get up the morning I have half an eye out to check what the light is doing.
+I live by the light meaning that from when I get up the morning I have half an eye out to check what the light is doing.
 How I see the light affects all my choices of the day – what I wear, what I eat, what I do and how I relate to myself and other people.
 When I perceive more violet light I am more creative and intuitive.
 When I perceive more red light I am more into my home projects.
-When I perceive more yellow light I enjoy relationship with other people more.